vento007/flex_overlay/README.md

 - **Auto-Hide** - Optional timeout for automatic dismissal
 - **Zero Dependencies** - Pure Flutter, no extra packages

+## What Makes FlexOverlay Special?

+Unlike basic tooltip libraries, FlexOverlay includes **intelligent positioning** that handles edge cases automatically:

+**Smart Fallback System**
+Try to show a tooltip on top, but the trigger is near the screen edge?
+FlexOverlay automatically tries alternative positions:
+1. Preferred position (e.g., top)
+2. Opposite direction (e.g., bottom)
+3. Perpendicular alternatives (e.g., left, right)
+4. Uses the best fit without manual intervention

+**Overlap Prevention**
+Popups never cover the trigger widget.
+This is especially important for hover interactions where covering the trigger would cause flickering or break the interaction.

+**Edge Detection**
+Automatically keeps popups within screen bounds with configurable margins.
+No popups cut off by screen edges or extending beyond the viewport.

+**All Without Imposed Styling**
+You get smart positioning while maintaining 100% control over appearance.
+FlexOverlay handles the "where" so you can focus on the "what."

 ## Demo

 <p align="center">